ryogrid/FunnelKVS/README.md

 ## Simulator of distributed KVS (chord_sim dir)
 - design verification with simulator wrote by **Python** (**verification is finished**)
-  - you can simulate distributed kvs working  behavior. on the simulation put, get, stabilize, join operations are issued continuously under node down occuring condition.
+  - you can simulate distributed kvs working behavior. on the simulation put, get, stabilize, join operations are issued continuously on node downs and node joins occuring condition.

 ## Simulator of distributed KVS (chord_sim_rust dir)
 - design verification with simulator wrote by **Rust** (**verification is finished**)